johncmunson/weekend-challenge/README.md

 - Etc. etc.

 ##### API Documentation:
 Overview: The API is setup to run on port 3005 and follows the JSON-RPC 2.0 specification.
-Start the server by running `node index.js`.
+Start the server by cloning the repo, installing dependencies with `npm install`, and running `node index.js`.
 Below is an example of how you might interact with one of the endpoints:
 ```
 $ HDR='Content-type: application/json'
 $ MSG='{"jsonrpc": "2.0", "method": "addTodo", "id": 1, "params": {"description": "Pickup the dry cleaning"}}'